ooni/spec/backends/bk-005-ooni-run-v2.md

     },

     // (optional) `map` settings which are sent to probe_services for retrieving the inputs vector
-    // It's possible to reference user configured settings by using accessing the
+    // It's possible to reference user configured settings by accessing the
     // $settings special variable.
     // In particular the content of the backend_options will be sent to the /api/v1/check-in call nested
     // under the relative test_name.